-The directors are mindful of the Company's purpose and function of its role within the Group; its role is to act as an Authorised Corporate Director ("ACD") and regulated investment manager to the Group's UK authorised investment funds (the "Funds").
+The directors are mindful of the Company's purpose and function; its role is the provision of investment advisory services for the Group.
 The Company seeks to further the Group's overall long-term strategy, while also adhering to the policies and procedures comprising the Group's governance framework, and the directors consider that its stakeholders are largely consistent with those identified at the Group level which are discussed in detail within the Stakeholder engagement section of the Group's 2022 Annual Report.
+The following key stakeholders are identified for the Company: